 - Oven: to bake the courgette slices

 Guess what that means?
 You can prep it all at the same time!
 Just simply cut up your veg, bring the water to boil/pre-heat the oven and you’re already more than halfway there.
 All you need to do now is set your timers to make sure nothing gets over-cooked.
 Believe me, overcooked broccoli is just the worst thing.
 And that’s coming from a huge fan of broccoli!

 Once your veg and orzo are almost done, it’s time to roast your cashew nuts.
 This shouldn’t take more than a few minutes on high heat, but be careful not to let it burn.

 Don’t forget you can grab a free vegan booklet containing 90 vegan meal ideas below.

 Bring salted water to boil in a medium-sized pan and add broccoli.

-Simmer for 15-20 minutes until tender, careful not to let it overcook.
+Simmer for 15-20 minutes until tender, careful not to overcook.

 In the meantime, pre-heat oven to 200°C (fan oven setting).
-Slice your courgette, drizzle with oil and season with salt, pepper and garlic powder.
+Slice your courgette, drizzle with oil and season with plenty of salt, pepper and garlic powder.